padok-team/docs-terraform-guidelines/terraform_versioning.md

 # Terraform Versioning

+This settles the terraform and providers version management.
+It does not discuss the terraform module version management.

 ## Environnement layer versioning

+### Terraform < 1.0

 At the root of a layer (ie, the directory where "terraform apply" is run), best practice is to specify an exact version of Terraform to use.
-Use the "= 1.2.3" constraint to do this.
+This is due to terraform state incompatibility between 0.X versions.
+Use the `= 1.2.3` constraint to do this.

 > For more information: <https://www.terraform.io/docs/language/settings/index.html#specifying-a-required-terraform-version>